release notes

 • Displays whether the available historical data is sufficient based on the number of given constraints and matching trials:

-• The data is deemed partial sufficient if the number of matching trials is higher than the number of varying constraints for only some properties with priority Must Have and Nice to Have
+• The data is deemed partial sufficient when the threshold 2 × (varying constraints) + 1 is met for some but not all properties with a priority Must Have and Nice to Have

-Figure 2.5 Scan & Score Results
+Figure 2.5.
+Scan & Score Results

 • Each measured property, as well as calculated properties based on some other measured values, will display the number of relevant trials with associated test results for the given property.
 If the number of trials is above the calculated threshold, it should be green; if not, it should be red.

-• For each calculated property, the value is always N/A and colored green.
+• For each calculated property, the value is always N/A and colored green

 For each trial in the results table, you can see:

-• Values for all Must Have and Nice to Have targeted properties (calculated or measured)
+• Values for all must have and nice to have targeted properties (calculated or measured)

 • If the target is met, the value is green